 McGraw-Hill said in September 2011 it will break into two companies, one focused on financial information including ratings and the other on educational publishing.
 A decision on the expected sale or spinoff should be finalized “in the coming weeks,” the company said in the release.

 The firm began a strategic review of its business in 2010.
-Jana Partners LLC, a New York-based hedge fund and investor (MHP) in McGraw-Hill, proposed in August 2011 a plan to break up the company after education sales fell for three straight quarters.
+Jana Partners LLC, a New York-based hedge fund and investor (MHP:US) in McGraw-Hill, proposed in August 2011 a plan to break up the company after education sales fell for three straight quarters.

 Moody’s Corp., the second-largest ratings company, reported its highest quarterly revenue ever last week, Chief Executive Officer Ray McDaniel said on a conference call.